Getting Started on Heroku with Rails 7.x

 Rails asset pipeline

 When deploying to Heroku, there are several options for invoking the Rails asset pipeline.
-Please review the Rails 3.1+ Asset Pipeline on Heroku Cedar article for general information on the asset pipeline.
+See the Rails 3.1+ Asset Pipeline on Heroku article for general information on the asset pipeline.

 Rails 7 removed the config.assets.initialize_on_precompile

-option because it is no longer needed.
-Additionally, any failure in asset compilation will now cause the push to fail.
+option because it’s no longer needed.
+Additionally, any failure in asset compilation now causes the push to fail.
 For Rails 7 asset pipeline support, see the Ruby Support page.

 Troubleshooting

-If an app deployed to Heroku crashes (heroku ps
+If an app deployed to Heroku crashes, for example, heroku ps

-), review the app’s logs to determine what went wrong.
+, review the app’s logs.
 The following section covers common causes of app crashes.

 Runtime Dependencies on Development or Test Gems